-In my previous workshop Beyond the Low Histamine Diet we explored histamine intolerance, mast cell activation, diagnosis and supplements.
+In a previous workshop, Beyond the Low Histamine Diet, we explored histamine intolerance, mast cell activation, diagnosis, and supplements.
 We also learned about different types of supplements and how exercise and happiness affect histamine, and our lives in general.
-And in the Healing the Brain to Heal the Body we also learned how to fix negative beliefs and emotional baggage that could be causing stress related mast cell activation and histamine release.
+And in the Healing the Brain to Heal the Body, we also learned how to fix negative beliefs and emotional baggage that could be causing stress-related mast cell activation and histamine release.

 The problem is that so few of us are able to go back to eating the way we did before, or are just unwilling to once we experience the relief these four weeks brings.

-(In my case by the way it took longer than a month.)
+(In Yasmina’s case, it took longer than a month.)

-So we keep on going, and going and going, till, like me, you’re left with four or five foods that are tasteless and not particularly nourishing.
+So, we keep on going, and going, and going, until we’re left with four or five foods that are tasteless and not particularly nourishing.

-Thankfully I found an approach that’s worked for me, and thousands of others.
-There’s no guarantees, but approaching this in a common sense way, with the collaboration of your doctor, is a good place to get inspiration.
+Thankfully, there’s an approach that worked for Yasmina, that’s worked for us, and for thousands of others.
+There are no guarantees, but approaching this in a common sense way, with the collaboration of your doctor, is a good place to get inspiration.

-In the last few years I’ve not only worked my way up from the four or five foods I could eat, but also to eating pretty much what I want (in moderation and well timed), as long as it’s healthy.
+Yasmina not only worked her way up from the four or five foods she could initially eat, but also to the point of eating pretty much whatever she wanted (in moderation and well timed), as long as it was healthy food.

-That’s included such notoriously high histamine foods as fish (only if not super fresh), shellfish, iodine and B12 supplements, pineapple, strawberries, most nuts, fermeted foods, cacao, and much more.
+That’s included such notoriously high histamine foods as fish (high histamine only if not super fresh), shellfish, iodine and B12 supplements, pineapple, strawberries, most nuts, fermented foods, cacao, and much more.